 The completion of the Øresund Bridge to the south of Copenhagen and Malmö lessened the importance of transportation links via Helsingør and Helsingborg but ferries still operate almost non-stop on this short route.
 It is a cheap and fun day-trip tour for foot passengers while for many drivers the ferry crossing saves driving distance compared to using the toll bridge.

-Passport checks are currently not made on this routing but it may be instituted at short notice making it sensible to carry the correct documentation.
+Passport checks are sometimes made on this routing and it may be necessary to carry the correct documentation.

 Ferries from Helsingør to Helsingborg

-Car and passenger ferries operated by Scandlines generally connect Helsingør and Helsingborg four times per hour in only twenty minutes.
+Car and passenger ferries operated by Forsea Ferries (previously Scandlines or HH) generally connect Helsingør and Helsingborg four times per hour in only twenty minutes.
 Boats run through the night but the frequency lessens to one or two per hour during the early morning hours.
-(Some boats are in HH Ferries livery but all belong to the same group.)
+(Some boats are still in Scandlines or HH Ferries livery but all belong to the same group.)

 The ferry terminals in both cities are directly adjacent to the railway station making it easy to arrive by train and simply boarding the ferry for a day trip.
 Fees for foot passengers and cyclists are cheap, while it is relatively expensive to take a car across the strait.